- Professor Ailsa Henderson

 Dr Henderson is the author of five books including two monographs: Hierarchies of Belonging: national identity and political culture in Scotland and Quebec (McGill-Queen's University Press, 2007) and Nunavut: Rethinking Political Culture (UBC Press 2007).
 She is the co-editor (with Charlie Jeffery and Daniel Wincott) of Citizenship After the Nation State (Palgrave 2013), editor of Why Regions Matter: Small Worlds in Comparative Perspective (Routledge 2011) and Nunavut at Ten (special issue of the Journal of Canadian Studies 43(2) 2009).
 In 2005 she co-edited (with Colin Coates) Scotland-Quebec: An Evolving Comparison (special issue of British Journal of Canadian Studies 18 (1/2).

 She has published more than forty refereed articles or book chapters.
-Recent outlets include Publius, Regional Studies, Electoral Studies, Journal of Elections, Public Opinion and Parties, Journal of European Public Policy, Journal of Legislative Studies, Canadian Journal of Political Science, Journal of Youth and Adolescence, National Identities, Canadian Public Policy, Journal of Canadian Studies and Bulletin d'histoire politique.
+Recent outlets include Publius, Regional Studies, Electoral Studies, Journal of Elections, Public Opinion and Parties, Journal of European Public Policy, Journal of Legislative Studies, Canadian Journal of Political Science, Journal of Youth and Adolescence, National Identities, Canadian Public Policy, Journal of Canadian Studies, Political Quarterly and Bulletin d'histoire politique.

 Recent Publications include:

 Charlie Jeffery, Ailsa Henderson, Richard Wyn Jones and Roger Scully “The Conservative Party and the New English Nationalism” Political Studies Review (accepted)